Hiring

 The Chief of Staff role, once less common outside of large enterprises, has seen a surge in demand across high-growth tech companies.
 The post-2022 period, following the initial AI boom, has seen some stabilization in overall tech compensation, but roles like Chief of Staff have continued to evolve.

 In 2026, we see a continued, strong demand for strategic operational talent.
 While the peak hiring frenzy might have moderated, companies are still willing to pay competitively for Chiefs of Staff who can drive execution and strategic initiatives.
 The AI boom has particularly highlighted the need for leaders who can translate technical innovation into business strategy, placing a premium on Chiefs of Staff with strong analytical skills and an understanding of emerging technologies.
-Compensation for this role has largely remained strong, reflecting its critical function in navigating complex business landscapes and supporting executive decision-making in a rapidly changing market.
+Compensation for this role has largely remained strong, reflecting its critical function in navigating complex business and supporting executive decision-making in a rapidly changing market.
+This sustained demand is consistent with our experience proactively sourcing candidates across all functions at seed-stage startups through public companies.

 Why Recruiting from Scratch Knows This